Pitch invasion: Incidents

 Michael Field the caped invader at the Kohl center in Madison Wisconsin.

-On February 12, 2011, Michael Field, originally of Marshfield, WI, stormed the court of the Kohl Center at the University of Wisconsin–Madison with 18 seconds remaining in the game.
+On 12 February 2011, Michael Field, originally of Marshfield, WI, stormed the court of the Kohl Center at the University of Wisconsin–Madison with 18 seconds remaining in the game.
 Michael was clad in a red Wisconsin cape and upon rushing the floor, bear-hugged Point Guard Jordan Taylor.
 He was detained and lead-off in handcuffs, but he was quickly released after the entire student section rushed the floor 18 seconds later after the Badgers defeated No. 1 Ohio State.
 No one was injured and no charges were filed.
 The nickname "Caped Invader" lives on in Wisconsin Basketball lore to this day.

-The Indiana University men's basketball team defeated the #1 ranked Kentucky Wildcats 73–72 on 10 December 2011, after a three-point shot by Christian Watford with no time left on the clock.
+The Indiana University men's basketball team defeated the No. 1 ranked Kentucky Wildcats 73–72 on 10 December 2011, after a three-point shot by Christian Watford with no time left on the clock.
 Fans at Indiana's Assembly Hall filled the court within seconds to create a series of iconic images.
 ESPN commentator Dick Vitale, who was covering the game for the network, said it was the "best game of the year" and that "[t]he atmosphere there was unreal, as I felt the building shaking after Watford hit the shot."
 Watford's shot won an ESPY Award for Best Play.
 Kentucky avenged their loss on their way to a National Championship later that season by defeating Indiana 102-90 during the Sweet Sixteen round of the 2012 NCAA Men's Division I Basketball Tournament.

 Hundreds of students from Iowa State University stormed the court after the No. 4-ranked Cyclones' 83-82 come-from-behind victory over in-state rival Iowa 11 December 2015, at Hilton Coliseum in Ames, Iowa.
 In the aftermath, Des Moines Register sports columnist Randy Peterson suffered a leg fracture.
 The incident raised awareness of the dangers of court storming, but when asked about it in a post-game interview, Iowa State coach Steve Prohm stated, "That's part of college athletics.
 That's a great moment.
 Those college kids ... they've been camping out here (for tickets) for three days.
 There's only probably 10 schools that do that in the country.
 Give them their 15 or 20 minutes to do that.
 I thought it was pretty cool."